CS0000/data_cleaning/README.md

 ### 2. check duplicated samples/observations/rows & features/columns
 whether to remove the duplicated rows&columns, it depends.
-For completely identical rows&columns, it should be ok to remove them. but for
+For completely identical rows&columns, it generally should be fine to remove them.
+However, for those columns/rows with duplicated column/row names but different values, it would be treated more prudently.
+Communicating with the data collectors and decide which row/column to remove.

+All the processes, like deleting or modifying the value in the tables, should be recorded in scripts, and a data cleaning log file. (...and inform your supervisors too.)

+The demonstrating jupyter notebook only elaborate the situation with two duplicated rows/columns.

 ### 3. use pandas_profiling to get an overall view
 ### 4. fix data type
 data type: each column has a unique data type, numerical or categorical...